 - Click + New Project.

-The starter project contains a minimal app that displays some text on the screen.
+The Digital Clock project contains a minimal clock face that displays the current time on the screen.

-We're now almost ready to build and install the application on our device.
+We're now almost ready to build and install the clock face on our device.

-Before we can install, we need to enable the Developer Bridge on our device, and within the Fitbit mobile app.
+Before we can install, we need to enable the Developer Bridge on our device.

-The first connection attempt can take up to 20 seconds before it's fully established, but subsequent attempts are instantaneous.
+NOTE: The first connection attempt can take up to 20 seconds before it's fully established, but subsequent attempts should be instantaneous.

-If you followed the steps correctly, you should see the following on your device:
+If everything went smoothly, you should see the following clock face on your device:

-If your Fitbit device is unable to connect to the developer bridge, ensure that wifi is configured correctly, and that you are using the correct Fitbit user account on your mobile device and in your browser.
+If your Fitbit device is unable to connect to the developer bridge, ensure that wifi is configured correctly, and that you are using the same Fitbit user account on your mobile device, and in Fitbit Studio.

 If you're still struggling you can seek help within our developer community.

-Congratulations on completing your first Fitbit application!
+Congratulations on completing your first Fitbit clock face!
 Now head on over to our tutorials, guides and reference documentation to learn more.
-And for information on what content is acceptable in the Fitbit App Gallery, please review the Fitbit App Gallery Guidelines.
+For information about which content is acceptable in the Fitbit App Gallery, please review the Fitbit App Gallery Guidelines.